Lone weathered wood hut stands among deserted beige arctic tundra, seen on the Complete Northwest Passage Expedition.

 Activities

 Birdwatching, walking, Zodiac cruising, photography tips, lectures, a polar plunge & all trips ashore are included in the rate.
 Add on kayaking ($1,660 in 2025) to join 20 like-minded paddlers (in small groups of 10 per guide) to fully experience nature at its wildest.
-The optional, added-cost, 90-minute helicopter ride in Ilulissiat requires a minimum of 8 people to operate.
 Please contact AdventureSmith for further details and to reserve space with your booking.

 Room Configuration